Return to menu

 Profile name (required)

-The profile's name.
+The unique profile name.
+After it has been defined, it cannot be changed.
 This name appears in the list of import profiles and also appears at the top of the page.

 A free text description of the profile that shows on the list of import profiles.